A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: The CLONE simulation

-The mesh in the zoomed-in region is dynamically (de-)refined from level 13 down to 21 according to a pseudo-Lagrangian criterion, namely when the total density in a cell is larger (smaller) than the density of a cell containing eight dark matter particles at the maximum resolution would be.
-The initial coarse grid is thus adaptively refined down to a best-achieved spatial resolution of $\sim$350~pc roughly constant in proper length (a new level is added at expansion factors $a=0.1,0.2,0.4,0.8$ up to level 21 after $a=0.8$). \\
+The mesh in the zoomed-in region is dynamically (un-)refined from level 13 down to 21 according to a pseudo-Lagrangian criterion, i.e., when the total density in a cell is higher (lower) than the density of a cell containing eight dark matter particles at the maximum resolution would be.
+The initial coarse grid is thus adaptively refined down to a best-achieved spatial resolution of $\sim$350~pc roughly constant in proper length.
+Specifically, a new level is added at expansion factors $a=0.1,0.2,0.4,0.8$ up to level 21 after $a=0.8$.